manyi8634/manyi-design/docs/spec/buttons.en-US.md

 - Should use verb (except dropdown buttons)
 - Should be relevant to the context and be concise.

-Ant Design use "OK / Cancel" as default label, but you could still use below methods to customize the label text:
+Manyi Design use "OK / Cancel" as default label, but you could still use below methods to customize the label text:

 - Describe the action result.